Explore Madison Like a Local: The Ultimate Travel Guide

 Exploring the Ice on Lake Mendota

-If you want to escape the cold, the Overture Center downtown brings in wonderful shows including top Broadway productions.
-The Sylvee holds frequent concerts with plenty of restaurants and hotels nearby for the perfect night out.
 Vitense Golfland on the city’s west side has awesome outdoor mini-golf courses, but they also have a spectacular city-themed indoor course.
-They also have a heated and covered golf range if you want to hit some balls in the colder months.
+Inside they have a heated and covered golf range if you want to hit some balls in the colder months.

 Buildings on state street in Downtown Madison.